Header image courtesy of @lizeatery (via Instagram)

 Fleur, Shop 1B, Papillons Square, 21 Tong Chun Street, Tseung Kwan O | (+852) 2833 6963

-As their first venture in Eastern New Territories, pet-friendly dining collective Hooman Group delivers this innovative café and cha chaan teng hybrid to the Tseung Kwan O neighbourhood.
+As its first venture in eastern New Territories, pet-friendly dining collective Hooman Group delivers this innovative café and cha chaan teng hybrid to the TKO neighbourhood.
 Its interiors are inspired by the modest style of Scandinavian décor with details that give a nod to traditional shopfronts, such as the glass box panels in the wall and enclaved wooden bench seats.
-Marrying together iconic local dishes with playful fusion touches, their dishes showcase how Hong Kong cooking intrinsically merges together East-meets-West elements flawlessly.
+Marrying together iconic Southeast Asian-inspired dishes with playful fusion touches, the dishes reflect the Asian-meets-Western convergence flawlessly.

 Hooman House, G17, Papillons Square, 21 Tong Chun Street, Tseung Kwan O | (+852) 2618 8277

-If you have not already been drawn in by GoNuts’s zippy red door and bright neon signage, do try to swing by to check out their brilliant selection of coffee or choose a pint from one of their nine taps, available during the day and night, respectively.
-Helmed by the team behind HeySoNuts, this cross between a coffee shop and bar is their joint effort with micro-sized craft beer taphouse Once You Go Craft to bridge together the best of both worlds.
+If you have not already been drawn in by GoNuts’s zippy red door and bright neon signage, do try to swing by to check out the brilliant selection of coffee or choose a pint from one of its nine taps, available during the day and night, respectively.
+Helmed by the team behind HeySoNuts, this cross between a coffee shop and bar is its joint effort with micro-sized craft beer taphouse Once You Go Craft to bridge together the best of both worlds.

-Supplementing its delicious brews are an array of impressive desserts, in addition to Western-style food for sharing.
-Its funky mochi-laced waffles, aptly nicknamed “moffles,” are a sweet treat to enjoy with an expertly concocted dirty ($44)—a double shot of espresso poured onto cold milk.
-If you are dropping by post-sunset, opt for a platter of slow-cooked Australian beef cheeks with French rolls ($318), complemented by ice-cold glasses of house IPA (starting $72) to get you in the happy hour mood.
+Supplementing its delicious brews is an array of impressive desserts, in addition to Western-style food for sharing.
+Its mochi-laced waffles, aptly nicknamed “moffles” ($68), are a sweet treat to enjoy with a speciality ice drip coffee ($55).
+If you are dropping by post-sunset, opt for ice-cold glasses of house IPA (starting $72) to get you in the happy hour mood.

 GoNuts, Shop 4A, Greenwich Village, Alto Residences, 29 Tong Yin Street, Tseung Kwan O | (+852) 2796 0228

-Paralleling the airy and unembellished environment of their other two Hong Kong locations, the Tseung Kwan O-based outlet of Uchi Coffee (屋子) brings to the neighbourhood their signature austere charm.
-Its 3,000-square-feet space stretches out to encompass a formation of cottagecore wicker seats and neat cedar benches, as well as its interior highlight: an elevated tatami-mat corner with adorable low wooden stands that seem to be lifted straight out of a little shack in the middle of the Japanese countryside.
+Paralleling the airy and unembellished environment of its other two Hong Kong locations, the Tseung Kwan O-based outlet of Uchi Coffee (屋子) brings to the neighbourhood its signature austere charm.
+Uchi’s 3,000-square-feet space stretches out to encompass a formation of cottagecore wicker seats and neat cedar benches, as well as its interior highlight: an elevated tatami-mat corner with adorable low wooden stands that seem to be lifted straight out of a little shack in the middle of the Japanese countryside.

 Uchi’s menus switch between weekdays and weekends plus public holidays.
-Aside from a roster of home-style Japanese eats, like the ever-so fragrant beef ochazuke ($88), their trademark Dutch poffertjes (starting from $68) and photogenic tea concoctions are available as expected.
-Be sure to sample their rotation of freshly-made sweet treats, featuring the location-exclusive pure white strawberry egg roll ($58), the gossamer-textured hojicha mochi soufflé ($72), as well as the warming apple cinnamon poffertjes ($78).
+Aside from a roster of home-style Japanese eats—like the fragrant Uchi beef don with onsen egg ($98)—the trademark Dutch poffertjes (starting from $68) and photogenic tea concoctions are available as expected.
+Be sure to sample the rotation of freshly-made sweet treats, featuring the sweet yet robust strawberry Hojicha chiffon ($69), the gossamer black sesame soufflé ($72), as well as the warming apple cinnamon poffertjes ($78).

 Uchi Coffee (屋子), Shop 16, Monterey Place, 23 Tong Chun Street, Tseung Kwan O | (+852) 2638 0360